Car cruising ban

 - significant risk of harm, public nuisance and annoyance to the public.

 If you witnesses car cruising on the public highway or a publicly-accessible place, please call police on 101.
+In an emergency, always dial 999.

 In addition, police retain their powers in relation to traffic offences including driving without insurance, driving an unroadworthy vehicle and driving without due care and attention.